unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 ## Build a dense neural network

 ### Regression and classification - how to set a training goal

-- Explain how to define the output part of a neural network
-- What is the loss function (and which one to chose for a regression or classification task)?

 In episode 2 we trained a dense neural network on a *classification task*.
 For this one hot encoding was used together with a `Categorical Crossentropy` loss function.
 This measured how close the distribution of the neural network outputs corresponds to the distribution of the three values in the one hot encoding.